 In addition to Pet Telehealth, the freshbenies Pet Pack comes with savings on everyday pet needs:

 - monthly delivery of toys, treats, and chews from Bark Box

 - dog sitting and walking appointments from Rover

 - cash back from more than 260 popular retailers at Pet Perks

 - medications with the freshbenies Rx Savings service

-The freshbenies Pet Pack is available as a stand-alone package or as an add-on to a core freshbenies membership.
+The freshbenies Pet Pack is available to BOTH groups and individuals as a stand-alone package or as an add-on to a core freshbenies membership.